Parish: Tangipahoa

 Police Department: Hammond Police Department

-The American Civil Liberties Union of Louisiana, alongside Holwell Shuster & Goldberg LLP, is representing Mr. Timothy Watkins, a Black man who was severely injured during the course of his arrest on a minor shoplifting charge.
+The American Civil Liberties Union of Louisiana, alongside Holwell Shuster & Goldberg LLP, represented Mr. Timothy Watkins, a Black man severely injured during his arrest on a minor shoplifting charge.
 During his arrest, Mr. Watkins—who was unarmed, fully cooperative, and posed no threat or risk of flight—pleaded with the arresting officer to handcuff him from the front rather than the back to avoid exacerbating his severe sciatica.
 The officer callously and unjustifiably ignored Mr. Watkins’ pleas, and he was left handcuffed in a twisted, bent-over position for over 30 minutes while he was driven to the police station.
 As he had feared, this acutely aggravated his medical condition, causing debilitating long-term pain that has left him unable to perform even basic household chores.
 He also suffered emotional distress and persistent fear arising out of the incident.

-The defendants in the case are:
+The defendants in the case were:

-• Six John Doe officers with the Hammond Police Department
+- Six John Doe officers with the Hammond Police Department

-• The City of Hammond, Louisiana
+- The City of Hammond, Louisiana